Advising and Course Selection

-Students who need to drop a course should do so online using HomerConnect, the student information system, during the add/drop period.
-Extended Studies must approve all summer session late drops.
+Matriculated students who would like to drop a course should do so online using HomerConnect during the add/drop period.
+Nondegree students should reach out to the Office of Extended Studies to drop course within add/drop period.
 Generally, late drops are not approved.
-Students wishing to withdraw must complete a Withdrawal Form and submit it to the Registrar's Office with all required approvals.
+Students may withdraw, but must complete a Withdraw from a Summer/Winter Course form (found at the bottom of this page) and submit it to the Registrar's Office with all required approvals.
 Add/drop and withdrawal deadlines can be found on the relevant term's Academic Calendar.

 Note: Cessation of class attendance or notification of the instructor is not considered an official drop or withdrawal.
 Unless students officially drop or withdraw from a course, they are still registered for the course and will receive a grade of F even though they did not attend class.
 It is the student's responsibility to add, drop, or withdraw from a course.

 If a student drops or withdraws from a course offered during a five-week session, the following schedule applies:

 - First two days of class: no record on transcript